What is The Commission on Ministry (COM)?

 Help with Discernment

-Introduction to the Journey to Ordination
+The Journey to Ordination

 The path to ordination in the Diocese of Maine is undertaken in community, and at various stages, various communities participate in the process.
 The Bishop oversees all matters of formation, but the pieces and parts are distributed among many ‘partners’ in ministry.
-Please read and download this document for a basic outline of the steps someone wanting to be ordained must take.

 - For information about the role of the Commission on Ministry: The Rev. Carolyn Eklund, Chair, Commission on Ministry (COM)